Operations plan: Actions against royalists

+Moreno thought that a blockade against Montevideo would not be effective, for the Montevidean naval supremacy over Buenos Aires.
+He proposed instead to weaken Montevideo by getting the support of the nearby smaller cities and villages.
+Moreno thought as well that José Gervasio Artigas and José Rondeau would be invaluable allies, and that Buenos Aires should use any resource at its disposal to have them join the fight against absolutism.
+Once the city was captured, he proposed to confiscate the ships and properties of royalists.
+All the people that could not prove loyalty to the cause would be banished to the Malvinas or Carmen de Patagones, or drafted in the army for 15 years; the old people would be only banished, but spared from prison or hard works.

+He also noticed the internal conflicts at Chile and Paraguay, and urged to provide support to the local patriots against the local royalists.

+The text was abolitionist as well.
+It proposed to end the slave trade, and emancipate the slaves with peninsular masters.
+To avoid conflicts with patriots owners of slaves, those slaves would be drafted into the militias, with the option of becoming free negros after their military service.

 International relations

 On the level of international relations, Mariano Moreno rejected the slavery in Brazil, a neighbour Portuguese colony.
 He proposed to distribute large numbers of Gazeta de Buenos Ayres newspapers, filled with libertarian ideas and translated to Portuguese language, and provide military support to the slaves that may riot.
 He considered a great menace the risk of a complete Spanish defeat in the Peninsular War or a restoration of absolutism and regarded Britain as a potential ally against such menaces.
 During a conflict, Britain would be able to provide them with weapons, and other goods that were not produced locally.
 Critics of Moreno consider him an Anglophile because of this proposal, but the same documents warns later against the risk of Britain having too much influence in the economic life of the country.
 He also criticized the relation between Britain and Portugal, considering that Portugal was subject to a "shameful slavery" to Britain, and that the British influence in Brazil was so high that the Portuguese colonies may eventually become British ones.
 Moreno held the same ideas about being friendly but cautious with Britain in the pages of the Gazeta newspaper.

 In respect to the relation with Spain, Moreno thought that a premature declaration of independence would not be appropriate, and advised to wait for the revolution to strengthen and to see the final outcome of the Peninsular War.
 He thought that it was advisable to proclaim loyalty to Ferdinand VII at every document, as it would ease the relation with foreign countries, and Spain itself would doubt which party, the patriots or the royalists, was more loyal to the king.